tahasintonmoy2/Rust-Task/README.md

 - Make sure to have **node.js 18** or above.
 - If some cryptic errors, run the command above one by one.
-- If `npm tauri dev` commands fail, try to do:
+- If `yarn tauri dev` commands fail, try to do:
   - `cd src-tauri`
   - `cargo build`
   - This might be an important first step when using full surrealdb (i.e., with default features and not only kv-mem)